JLeone123/Orbitus/README.md

 A playlist generator using Svelte, Bootstrap 5, Node.js, Express.js, and PostgreSQL

-## Music Credt - All songs used from Uppbeat
+## Music Credit - All songs used from Uppbeat

 #### (updated March 12th, 2025)